OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 drwxr-xr-x    9 sven  staff   306B Dec  5 16:29 smali
 ```

-* **AndroidManifest.xml**: This file is not compressed anymore and can be openend in a text editor.
+* **AndroidManifest.xml**: This file is not compressed anymore and can be opened in a text editor.
 * **apktool.yml** : This file contains information about the output of apktool.
 * **assets**: A directory containing app assets (files used within the Android App like XML, Java Script or pictures) which can be retrieved by the AssetManager.
-* **lib**: A directory containting libraries that are part of the APK, for example 3rd party libraries that are not part of the Android SDK.
+* **lib**: A directory containing libraries that are part of the APK, for example 3rd party libraries that are not part of the Android SDK.
 * **original**: This folder contains the MANIFEST.MF file which stores meta data about the contents of the JAR and signature of the APK.
 The folder is also named as META-INF.
 * **res**: A directory containing resources not compiled into resources.arsc.
-* **smali**: A directory containing the disassembled Dalvik Bytecode in Smali.
+* **smali**: A directory containing the disassembled Dalvik bytecode in Smali.
 Smali is a human readable representation of the Dalvik executable.

 #### Linux UID/GID of Normal Applications